Before we begin, here is some general terminology that is important for understanding this article.

 Config by Group |

-Use this mode to associate a group of channels on your GoIP gateway to a single SIP trunk on Somleng.
+Use this mode to associate a group of channels on your GoIP gateway to a single SIP

 This mode is useful if you want to route to a different group of SIM cards based on the number prefix.
 See Advanced Routing Configuration for more info. |